 Part-Time Faculty Professional Development Fund

-The Part-Time Faculty Professional Development Fund (PTFF) supports the scholarly and creative activities of the part-time faculty members of Emerson College.
+The Part-Time Faculty Professional Development Fund (PTFF) supports the scholarly and creative activities of the affiliated faculty members of Emerson College.
 The Office of Academic Affairs administers the fund.

 Upcoming Grant Period: Grants awarded in FY2017 must be conducted between July 1, 2016 and June 30, 2017.